plmercereau/NixOS/README.md

 nixos-install
 ```

-Reboot, remove the usb drive and boot into the OS
+Reboot, remove the usb drive and boot into the OS.

+## Final steps

 Check that we are on the correct nix channel